jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

-Use the following procedure to enable subcloud rehoming and to update the new subcloud configuration (networking parameters, passwords, etc.) to be compatible with the new System Controller.
+Use the following procedure to enable subcloud rehoming and to update the new subcloud configuration (networking parameters, passwords, etc.) to be compatible with the new system controller.

 .. rubric:: |context|

 There are six phases for Rehoming a subcloud:

 #.
-Unmanage the subcloud from the previous System Controller.
+Unmanage the subcloud from the previous system controller.

     .. note::

-        You can skip this step if the previous System Controller is no longer running or is unable to connect to the subcloud.
+        You can skip this step if the previous system controller is no longer running or is unable to connect to the subcloud.

 #.
 Update the admin password on the subcloud to match the new System
     Controller, if required.

 #.
 Run the :command:`subcloud add` command with the ``--migrate`` option on
-    the new System Controller.
-This will update the System Controller and connect to the subcloud to update the appropriate configuration parameters.
+    the new system controller.
+This will update the system controller and connect to the subcloud to update the appropriate configuration parameters.

 #.
 Use the :command:`dcmanager subcloud list` command to check the status
     of the subcloud, ensure the subcloud is online and complete before managing the subcloud.

 #.
-Delete the subcloud from the previous System Controller after the subcloud
+Delete the subcloud from the previous system controller after the subcloud
     is offline.

     .. note::

-        You can skip this phase if the previous System Controller is no longer running or is unable to connect to the subcloud.
+        You can skip this phase if the previous system controller is no longer running or is unable to connect to the subcloud.

 #.
-On the new System Controller, set the subcloud to "managed" and wait for it
+On the new system controller, set the subcloud to "managed" and wait for it
     to sync.

 .. rubric:: |prereq|

--   Ensure that the subcloud management subnet, oam_floating_address, oam_node_0_address and oam_node_1_address (if applicable) does not overlap addresses already being used by the new System Controller or any of its subclouds.
+-   Ensure that the subcloud management or admin subnet, oam_floating_address, oam_node_0_address and oam_node_1_address (if applicable) does not overlap addresses already being used by the new system controller or any of its subclouds.

 -   Ensure that the subcloud has been backed up, in case something goes wrong